twskj/GermanTrafficSignClassifier/writeup.md

 I decided to performing the first two steps because it reflects a real-world lightning condition that can change through out the day.
 It also artificially increase number of training data and reduce the chance of model "remember" traffic signs.
 I then normalized to the image to have a zero mean and a unit norm to aid a training process.

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

 #### Batching & Shuffling
 Batching and shuffling is simply done using python array slicing and scikit-learn `shuffle`.
 The code is in 12th cell of the IPython notebook